Promoting British Values at UCPS

 Mutual Respect and Tolerance of those of Different Faiths and Beliefs

 At Usworth Colliery Primary School we actively engage in promoting an inclusive culture and provide pupils with opportunities to experience some of these differences.
-Our PHSE curriculum offers regular enrichment weeks to enhance pupils’ understanding of their place in a culturally diverse society, for example, One World Week, International Week and Anti-bullying Week, as well as opportunities given through our links with international schools.
-We participate in many charitable events such as Harvest Festival, Food Banks, Children in Need and Red Nose Day.
+Our PHSE curriculum offers regular enrichment weeks to enhance pupils’ understanding of their place in a culturally diverse society, for example International Week and Anti-bullying Week, as well as opportunities given through our links with international schools.
+We participate in many charitable events such as Harvest Festival, Food Banks, Children in Need and Comic Relief.

-As part of our PHSE curriculum, tolerance and respect of different types of families are promoted through a scheme of work on homophobic, transphobic and biphobic bullying.
+As part of our PHCSE curriculum, tolerance and respect of different types of families are promoted through a scheme of work on homophobic, transphobic and biphobic bullying.
 A range of books and materials which reflect the diverse families in our community, provide an excellent starting point from which we talk with pupils about how every type of family is special and unique.
-Our school libraries contain a range of books that reflect the diverse voices present in our society, as well as tales from other cultures, which the children can access at any time.
+Our school libraries contain a range of books that reflect the diverse voices present in our society, as well as tales from other cultures.

 Through our school’s creative curriculum, pupils are also given many opportunities to learn about different cultures, faiths and beliefs.
 Pupils are encouraged to respect, tolerate and understand different faiths and beliefs and are provided with many opportunities through our school’s curriculum to experience and discuss diversity.